palisades-lakes/multimethod-experiments/docs/generic_functions.md

     The default method for rendering a node in a scene graph is to recursively render all its components.
 The recursion stops when we reach a component the device can handle as a primitive.
-    Adding new kinds of scene components is common, but new kinds devices is important as well.
+    Adding new kinds of scene components is common, but adding support for new kinds
+    devices is important as well.

     Without good support for extending in both operand dimensions,